-Counsel for plaintiff is responsible for placing the call to chambers.
-Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.
+As noted earlier in this order, deposition transcripts are to be filed promptly with the Clerk of Court upon preparation; any deposition that has not been filed with the Clerk of Court by close of business two work days before trial shall not be used by any party for any purpose at trial.

-8. Trial: April 8, 2013 at 9:00 a.m.
+5. Trial: April 15, 2013 at 9:00 a.m.